 At Sci-Tech West, learning about stars and planets is out of this world!
 From the guiding North Star to the unseen Dark Matter in the universe, campers will explore some of the sky’s one hundred billion galaxies, planets, moons, as well as the stars we can see at camp using telescopes and spectroscopes.
 Campers will return home with an in-depth knowledge of Kepler’s Laws, with the skills to understand the motion of orbits in the solar system, using real data from real solar objects.

-Our instructors will guide campers through topics like the life cycle of a star and gravitational waves and study craters using the same methods as today’s astronomers and astrophysicists.
+Our instructors will guide campers through topics like the life cycle of a star, general relativity and quantum mechanics, gravitational waves, and study craters using the same methods as today’s astronomers and astrophysicists.

-Campers also choose two chugim (pronounced hoo-GEEM, meaning electives) each week.
+Campers also choose two chugim (pronounced hoo-GEEM, meaning electives) each week for a total for four chugim per session.
 This provides campers with the opportunity to explore new areas of interest.
 Our chugim are taught by the counselors and the lead instructors, who work with our directors to bring their passions to the campers.
 Examples of past chugim include:

 - 3D Design & Printing